madison-schaaff/portfolio/index.md

 ![Profile Picture]({{ "assets/images/headshot.jpg" | relative_url }}){: class="profile-image"}

-My name is Madison Schaaff, I'm fourth-year Mechanical Engineering student at Cornell University and a candidate for the Cornell M.Eng. in Aerospace Engineering with a concentration in propulsion.
+My name is Madison Schaaff, I'm a fourth-year Mechanical Engineering student at Cornell University and a candidate for the Cornell M.Eng. in Aerospace Engineering with a concentration in propulsion.
 Through coursework, research, and industry experience, I’ve developed a strong foundation in dynamics, thermodynamics, fluid mechanics, heat transfer, structural analysis, aerospace engineering, and systems engineering.

 My engineering interests center on aerospace, transportation, and high-performance engineered systems.
 I’m especially drawn to the intersection of design, manufacturing, and operations, where complex systems are optimized and brought into production.
 My roles with NASA L’SPACE, Procter & Gamble, Xylem, Cornell Hyperloop, SEA Lab, and the Space Systems Design Studio have reinforced this interest by giving me hands-on experience in modeling, testing, prototyping, and large-scale manufacturing environments.